 SSR1 Recommendation 13

-ICANN should encourage all Supporting Organizations to develop and publish SSR-related best practices for their members.
+“ICANN should encourage all Supporting Organizations to develop and publish SSR-related best practices for their members.”

-SSR2 Conclusion: This recommendation remains relevant, but was not implemented.
-The intended effect of having a regular process for Supporting Organizations to publish SSR-related best practices for their members was not achieved.
+SSR2 Conclusion: This recommendation remains relevant but was not implemented.
+The intended effect of having a regular process for Supporting Organizations (SOs) to publish SSR-related best practices for their members was not achieved.

-Please see SSR2 Recommendation 8: Enable and Demonstrate Representation of Public Interest in Negotiations with Contracted Parties and SSR2 Recommendation 9: Monitor and Enforce Compliance for the SSR2 recommendations that expands upon the original SSR1 recommendation.
+Please see SSR2 Recommendation 8: Enable and Demonstrate Representation of Public Interest in Negotiations with Contracted Parties, and SSR2 Recommendation 9: Monitor and Enforce Compliance, for the SSR2 recommendations that expand upon the original SSR1 recommendation.

 Rationale:

-ICANN org considers work on this recommendation ongoing and reports that as part of SOP, ICANN staff contacts all SOs and ACs to encourage identification and publication of a best practices’ repository page.
+ICANN org considers work on this recommendation ongoing and reports that as part of SOP, ICANN staff contacts all SOs and ACs to encourage identification and publication of a best practices repository page.
 ICANN org reports further that their staff engages in a variety of ongoing activities to encourage global use of SSR best practices, as part of SOP.
-The SSR2 Review Team was unable to find evidence that ICANN org conducted this outreach, nor evidence that Supporting Organizations published SSR-related best practice guidance for their members.
+The SSR2 Review Team was unable to find evidence that ICANN org conducted this outreach, nor evidence that SOs published SSR-related best practice guidance for their members.

-Staff reported that they were not aware of any recent steps that have been taken to encourage SOs and ACs to produce and publish best practice repositories for SSR-related information, stating that “it is likely that the 2012 information on the ccTLD website may be the most recent example of SSR-related information published by a Supporting Organization.”
+ICANN org staff reported that they were not aware of any recent steps that have been taken to encourage SOs and ACs to produce and publish best practice repositories for SSR-related information, stating that “it is likely that the 2012 information on the ccTLD website may be the most recent example of SSR-related information published by a Supporting Organization.”
 Moreover, staff reported that only ccNSO currently publishes the SSR-related best practices for their members.

 SSR1 Recommendation 14

-ICANN should ensure that its SSR-related outreach activities continuously evolve to remain relevant, timely and appropriate.
+“ICANN should ensure that its SSR-related outreach activities continuously evolve to remain relevant, timely and appropriate.”

 SSR2 Conclusion: This recommendation remains relevant but has not been implemented, and therefore did not achieve its intended effect of improving the timeliness, relevancy, and appropriateness of ICANN’s SSR-related outreach activities.